wyndhblb/cadent/docs/api.md

 `TagSupport` is forth coming, but it will basically add an extra Query param `tag=XXX` to things once the indexing has been hashed out
  It should also be able to follow the "prometheus" query model `?q=my_stat{name1=val, name2=val}`

+`flat` means metrics are stored as `time: value` pairs (in some form) rather then binary compressed forms

+`map` means metrics are stored in a `map` like data structure using timeslabs (https://github.com/wyndhblb/timeslab) formats as primary keys along with the metric ID

 ## Aggregation